ABindoff/R_tutorials/3_Estimation.md

-*3. Estimation*
+*3. Estimation using mixed models*
 ================
 Bindoff, A.

-2017-10-12
+2017-10-13

-In the previous tutorial we looked at some ways to summarise data in tables and figures using the `dplyr` and `ggplot2` packages in R. If you are already working with data of your own you may have already plotted your data to get a sense of what is happening.
+In the previous tutorial we looked at some ways to summarise data in tables and figures using the `dplyr` and `ggplot2` packages in R. If you are already working with data of your own you may have already plotted your data and started to make some interpretation.
 But how do we know what is the real effect of a treatment or observed variable, and what is just chance occurrence?
 For it is certainly true that random noise will produce patterns, and conversely, that sytematic patterns can be lost in noise.
 This is why it is useful to [both plot and analyse data](https://www.autodeskresearch.com/publications/samestats).
-In this tutorial we will explore ways to analyse data from **laboratory experiments**.
+In this tutorial we will explore some ways to analyse data from **laboratory experiments**.

 For this tutorial we will assume that you have some background in experimental design (for nothing will save a very poorly designed experiment).
 We will not assume that things don't go wrong, that there won't be any measurement error, or that there are not factors outside of your control.
 A recurring theme throughout this tutorial will be minimisation of Type I and Type II errors.
-This is not merely the pursuit of scientific or statistical purity, but so that you avoid wasting years of your life trying to replicate something that was never there, or missing the next big discovery.
+This is not merely the pursuit of scientific or statistical purity, but so that you avoid wasting years of your life trying to replicate something that was never there, or potentially missing the next big discovery!

 ![type I & II errors](type_i_ii_errors.jpg)